nmshd/documentation/_docs_use-cases/use-case-transport-create-token-qr-code-for-file.md

 - `fileId` is the `id` of the File the Token and its QR code should be created for.
 - Optionally, `expiresAt` can be specified, which describes the ISODateTime the Token expires at.
+- Optionally, `forIdentity` can be specified, which names the Address of the only Identity that will be able to load the Token from the Backbone.

 ## On Success